BG2BKK/esp8266-json/README.md

 # why esp8266-json

+Updated version of esp8266-json (forked from cJSON) for esp8266-nonos-sdk 2.1.0.

 ## Welcome to esp8266-json!
 As the json library included in ESP8266 SDK is very difficult to use for me, so I created this project modified from cjson.